-The directors of Centessa, and all directors of UK companies must act in accordance with a set of general duties including (but not limited to) a duty to act in a way that they consider, in good faith, would most likely promote the success of the Company for the benefit of its members as a whole and in doing so must have regard (amongst other matters) to the matters set out in sub-paragraphs (a) to (f) of Section 172 of the Companies Act,
+The directors of Centessa, and all directors of UK companies must act in accordance with a set of general duties including (but not limited to) a duty to act in a way that they consider, in good faith, would most likely promote the success of the Company for the benefit of its members as a whole and in doing so must have regard (amongst other matters) to the matters set out in sub-paragraphs (a) to (f) of Section 172 of the Companies Act:

-- The likely consequences of any decision in the long term - The interests of the company's employees - · The need to foster the company's business relationships with suppliers, customers and others - The impact of the company's operations on the community and the environment - The desirability of the company maintaining a reputation for high standards of business conduct - The need to act fairly as between members of the company
+- The likely consequences of any decision in the long term - The interests of the company's employees - The need to foster the company's business relationships with suppliers, customers and others - The impact of the company's operations on the community and the environment - The desirability of the company maintaining a reputation for high standards of business conduct - The need to act fairly as between members of the company

-Section 172(1) Companies Act Requirements Company Response and where information can be f Form 10-K, or elsewhere in this Annual Report, if a Annual R eport on
+Section 172(1) Companies Act Requirements Company Response and where information can be found in the Annual Report on Form 10-K, or elsewhere in this Annual Report, if applicable.

-the likely consequences of any decisions in the See Part I, Item 1: Business; Overview section of 10-K - p.5
+the likely consequences of any decisions in the long term See Part I, Item 1: Business; Overview section of 10-K - p.5

-long term The Group will need substantial additional funding to s pursue a growth strategy as outlined in our Business Until such time the Group can generate significant rev the Group expects to finance operations through a corr financings, and potentially collaborations or other strate be unable to raise additional funds or enter into such of when needed on favourable terms, or at all. verview with venue from p bination of e egic transaction thin the For roduct sal- quity offe ons.
-The C orm 10-K. es, if ever, rings, debt Group may

-the interest of the company's employees Diversity and inclusion are important to the Group's growth strategy and align with th Group's values of integrity and equality.
-Appointments within the Group are made or merit according to a balance of skills and experience.
-Whilst acknowledging the benefit of diversity, individual appointments are made irrespective of personal characteristic such as race, disability, gender, sexual orientation, religion or age.
-A breakdown of employment statistics as of 31 December 2021 is as follows: e made on he benefits
+the interest of the company's employees Diversity and inclusion are important to the Group's grow integrity and equality.
+Appointments within the Group are mexperience.
+Whilst acknowledging the benefits of diversity, personal characteristics such as race, disability, gender, sexual nade on merit accord individual appointm ing to a balanc ents are made i e of skills an

+A breakdown of employment statistics as of 31 December 20 22 is as follows:

+Position Male Female Total

+Company Executive Director 1 1

+Executive Officers 6 2 8

+All other Employees 41 33 74

+Total Employees 48 35 83

+Non-Executive Directors 5 2 7

+Total Employees and Non-Executive Directors 53 37 90

+Chief Executive Office

+A breakdown of employment statistics as of 31 December 20 21 is as follows:

 Position Male Female Total

 Company Executive Director 1 1

 Executive Officers 7 2 9

 All other Employees 37 36 73

 Total Employees 45 38 83

 Non-Executive Directors 7 2 9

 Total Employees and Non-Executive Directors 52 40 92

 Chief Executive Officer